How Memory Impacts Math Learning in Kids

 Memory Types That Support Math Skills

-Working Memory in Math Calculations
+Working Memory and Math Calculations

 Central executive: Helps kids switch between tasks and update information as needed.